jmhuss/meandering_ipr/README.md

 ...quantifies meandering as a continuous measure
 #### ipr.categ()
 ...is applied to the output of `meand.ipr()` and categorizes this measure, allowing to e.g. integrate the metric into boundary-layer regimes

+Each function provides a basic description as well as a detailed explanation of input variables and output at the top of the respective code.